silver22012/do_you_know_me_app/README.md

 ## 🌸 Features
 - 🎀 Cute aesthetic (soft pink & friendly design)
 - ⏳ Visual timer for each question
-- 😂 Funny reactions for wrong answers (like *“Really??”*)
 - 🎉 Special ending screen if you score 10/10
-- 📱 Works on desktop and mobile

 ---